Deploy Image Processing Inference Pipeline with InferenceGraph

 The InferenceGraph defines the two steps and each step targets the InferenceServices deployed above.
 The steps are executed in sequence: it first sends the image as request to cat-dog-classifier model and then sends to the dog-breed-classifier if it is classified as a dog from the first model.

-• condition is specified on the second step so that the request is only sent to the current step if the response data matches the defined condition.
+$requestis specified on thedatafield to indicate that you want to forward the request from the previous step and send as input to the next step. conditionis specified on the second step so that the request is only sent to the current step if theresponsedata matches the defined condition.
 When the condition is not matched the graph short circuits and returns the response from the previous step.
 Refer to gjson syntax for how to express the condition and currently KServe only supports this with REST protocol.

 InferenceGraph Router Timeouts